zengzhi2015/Udacity-MLND/Capstone/Report.md

  [ 49.18181818  99.
 7.        ]]
 ```

 Since numbers are usually written from left to right or from top to bottom, I sort and combine the detected digits according to this convention.
 The code for these steps is contained in section 2.2.6 in the [IPython notebook file](./program/Recognition.ipynb).
-Both the detected digits and the numbers are clearly visualized upon the original image as follows:
+Both the detected digits and the numbers are clearly visualized upon the original image as in Figure 23.

-![alt text][image23]

-Figure 23.
-The final result.
+![The final result.][image23]

 #### 3.2.6.
 Complications in coding